 - address(s); and

-- month and year of marriage, if applicable.
+- month and year of marriage or civil partnership, if applicable.

 Please check all information carefully when the registrar asks you to do so as later changes are difficult to make.

 - an interpreter if no-one attending the appointment speaks English.

 Supporting documents should show the names of the baby's parents and include the date and place of birth and address.
 Accepted documents include:

 - driving licences;